ElektraInitiative/libelektra/src/plugins/tcl/README.md

 ## Format

 The format does not have significant spaces.
-The advantage of TCL style lists is that also arbitrary meta data can be embedded in a natural and distinguish-able style.
+The advantage of TCL style lists is that also arbitrary metadata can be embedded in a natural and distinguish-able style.
 It looks like:

 ```